zakikii/zakikii/README.md

 - 👋 Hi, I’m @zakikii
 - 👀 I’m interested in develop mobile app using flutter
 - 🌱 I’m currently learning flutter, laravel as backend, and something like that
-- 💞️ I’m looking to collaborate on flutter project, beck end or front end

 <!---
 zakikii/zakikii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.